edchelstephens/react-flux/NOTES.md

         - for components with logics that pass on props and controls to children components Dumb or Presentation Components
         - for pure markup

+# Props on function components

+    - all function components by default receive a props components
+    - either declared or not:
+        function CourseList()
+        or
+        function CourseList(props)

+        both receive props emplicitly or explicitly